docker/docs/ci-cd/github-actions.md

 ---

 This page guides you through the process of setting up a GitHub Action CI/CD pipeline with Docker.
-Before setting up a new pipeline, we recommend that you take that you take a look at [Ben's blog](https://www.docker.com/blog/best-practices-for-using-docker-hub-for-ci-cd/){:target="_blank" rel="noopener" class="_"}
+Before setting up a new pipeline, we recommend that you take a look at [Ben's blog](https://www.docker.com/blog/best-practices-for-using-docker-hub-for-ci-cd/){:target="_blank" rel="noopener" class="_"}
 on CI/CD best practices.

 This guide contains instructions on how to: